ory/hydra/UPGRADE.md

 ## 1.0.0-rc.10

+### Schema Changes

+Please read all paragraphs of this section with the utmost care, before executing `hydra migrate sql`.
+Do not take this change lightly and create a backup of the database before you begin.
+To be sure, copy the database and do a dry-run locally.

+> Be aware that running these migrations might take some time when using large databases.
+Do a dry-run before hammering your production database.

 ### SQL Migrations now require user-input or `--yes` flag

 `hydra migrate sql` now shows an execution plan and asks for confirmation before executing the migrations.
 To run